Raicuparta/unity-libs-nuget/README.md

 ### Updating the Nuget

 - Edit the `.nuspec` file, make `<version>` match the game version where these assemblies come from.
-- Push to master.
+- Push to the default branch.
-- Updating master will trigger a workflow that will pack the dlls and update the NuGet package.
+- Updating the default branch will trigger a workflow that will pack the dlls and update the NuGet package.

 ### Publicized assemblies